Jan. 6 insurrection hearings: How to watch and what to know - NewsBreak

 Several members of the committee have promised new and explosive information to arise from the public hearings, but it remains unclear what that will entail.

 The hearings are expected to be exhaustive but not the final word from the committee.
-It plans to release subsequent reports on its findings, including recommendations on legislative reforms, ahead of the midterm elections.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+It plans to release subsequent reports on its findings, including recommendations on legislative reforms, ahead of the midterm election s.

 Comments / 0